mampfes/hacs_waste_collection_schedule/README.md

 *(string) (required)*

-Name of the source.
+Name of the source (service provider).
 Equates to the file name (without ```.py```) of the source.
 See [Supported Service Providers](#supported-service-providers) for a list of available sources.

 **args**

 *(dict) (optional)*

-Source specific arguments, e.g. city, district, street, waste type, etc. See [Supported Service Providers](#supported-service-providers) for details.
+Source (service provider) specific arguments, e.g. district, city, street, waste type, etc. See [Supported Service Providers](#supported-service-providers) for details.

 **customize**

 *(dict) (optional)*

-Used to customize the retrieved data from a source.
-See [Customize Source](#customize-source) for details.
+Used to customize the retrieved data from a source (service provider).
+See [Customize Source](#customize-source) for a list of available configuration variables.

 ### Customize Source

-Used to customize the retrieved data from a source.
+Used to customize the retrieved data from a source (service provider).

 **type**

 *(dict) (required)*

-Original type name as is has been retrieved by the source.
+Type of waste as it has been retrieved by the source (service provider).

 **alias**

 *(string) (optional, default: ```None```)*

-Alternative name for appointment type which shall be used instead of ```type```.
+Optional, usually better readable name for type of waste to be collected.

 **show**

 *(boolean) (optional, default: ```True```)*

-Show or hide the appointment with the given type.
+Show or hide collections with the given waste type.

 **icon**

 *(string) (optional, default: ```None```)*

-Alternative entity icon for appointment type which sall be used instead of the default icon.
+Alternative icon for waste type.

 **picture**

 *(string) (optional, default: ```None```)*

-Optional entity picture for appointment type.
+Optional picture for waste type.

 ## 2. Add sensor(s) to a source